theresaabl/shared-spaces/README.md

 - **Should Have**: adds significant value, but not vital (*~20% of stories*)
 - **Could Have**: has small impact if left out (*the rest ~20% of stories*)
 - **Won't Have**: not a priority for this iteration - future features

+I also used Won't have for future features that were never planned for this release but would be interesting to implement in the future.

 ## Testing